 Finding F2a-7: Substantial European and Asian investments in laser development and laser science research coordination have overshadowed related efforts in the US, resulting in a relative loss of US technological leadership and scientific capabilities.
 While the US has huge diagnostic expertise, and continues to maintain considerable laser technology prowess, it is lagging in high energy, high-repetition-rate laser facilities that enable novel studies of high energy density physics and IFE science.
-Europe and Asia have laser facilities with rep rate capabilities that we do not have in the US
+Europe and Asia have laser facilities with high repetition rate capabilities that we do not have in the US

-Finding F1-19: Key driver technologies such as the diode pumps for diode-pumped solid state laser components and final optic survivability still require significant R&D. Global supply chain issues are foreseen for many of these technologies.
+Finding F1-19: Key driver technologies for a diversity of approaches, such as capacitors for both laser and pulsed-power concepts and diode pumps for diode-pumped solid state laser components and final optic survivability, still require significant R&D. Global supply chain issues are foreseen for many of these technologies.